-The Torah teaches that, although most melachos are forbidden on Yom Tov, cooking and most other food preparation are permitted.
+The Torah teaches that although most melachos are forbidden on Yom Tov, cooking and most other food preparation are permitted.
 Nevertheless, some types of food preparation are prohibited on Yom Tov, such as catching fish, picking fruit, and squeezing juice.
 Why are these activities different from cooking, kneading, and the other food preparatory activities that are permitted on Yom Tov?

 To understand the answer to this question correctly, we must imagine ourselves preparing a meal in the days of Chazal: Refrigeration and most modern methods of preserving food do not exist, and preparing a festive meal requires baking and cooking on the day of the occasion.
 Although it may seem strange to us, even shechitah and soaking and salting the meat are performed the day the meal is served.
 Thus, the Torah permitted any activity necessary to prepare a meal that will be served on Yom Tov.
 It is even permitted to skin the hide off an animal that has been shechted on Yom Tov since one cannot remove the meat properly without first removing the hide.

 Similarly, fruits are usually picked and squeezed when they ripen, and then the juice or oil is stored.
 Thus, picking and squeezing fruit is not permitted on Yom Tov, even though they are steps in the preparation of food.
-Even picking or squeezing a small amount of fruit is prohibited, since these activities are usually performed in quantity and stored for a longer period of time.
+Even picking or squeezing a small amount of fruit is prohibited, since usually these activities are performed in quantity and stored for a longer period of time.

 Kneading on Yom Tov

-One of the thirty-nine melachos of Shabbos is kneading, which includes any instance of combining fine particles with a liquid until they stick together.
+One of the thirty-nine melachos of Shabbos is kneading, which includes any instance of combining fine particles together with a liquid until they stick together.
 Thus, one may not mix grains or powders with liquid to create an edible cereal on Shabbos.
 However, since one may knead dough on Yom Tov, all kneading is permitted on Yom Tov.
 Thus, one may prepare oatmeal, pudding, or baby cereals on Yom Tov the same way these foods would be prepared on a weekday.
 (One may not mix these foods in the usual fashion on Shabbos.)

 If one baked before Shabbos or Yom Tov, one may not separate the challah portion on Shabbos or Yom Tov.
 What happens if you realize on Shabbos or Yom Tov that you forgot to separate challah?
-The answer to this shaylah depends on whether the dough was kneaded in Eretz Yisrael or in chutz la’aretz.
+The answer to this shaylah depends on whether the dough was kneaded in Eretz Yisroel or in chutz la’aretz.
 If the dough was kneaded in Eretz Yisrael, then there is no solution but to leave the bread until after Shabbos or Yom Tov, and then separate the challah portion.
-However, if this dough was kneaded in chutz la’aretz, there is a different solution: One may eat the bread on Shabbos or Yom Tov as long as one makes sure that some of the bread remains until after Shabbos or Yom Tov.
+However, if this dough was kneaded in chutz la’aretz, then there is a different solution.
+One may eat the bread on Shabbos or Yom Tov as long as one makes sure that some of the bread remains until after Shabbos or Yom Tov.
 After Shabbos or Yom Tov, one separates the challah portion from the leftover bread.
 This separating “after the fact” is sufficient to fulfill the mitzvah of separating challah in a dough produced in chutz la’aretz (Rama 506:3).
 The reason for this distinction requires a bit of explanation.

-Grating, Grinding, and Mashing on Yom Tov
+==Grating, Grinding, and Mashing on Yom Tov

 The laws of Yom Tov divide the various items that might be ground into four categories: